centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 * **Pricelist**, which controls the which product prices in which currency will be displayed to the end user.
 The products with no price will be returned, but are not purchasable, meaning it's impossible to add them to the selection.
 * **Language**, which affects whether or not product details and categories would be translated, with a fallback to default if no translation exists for a given language.

+In standard operation those three variables are set based on the end-customer's country, which can either be set based on GeoIP location, or explicitly chosen with a country selector in your webshop.
+Once the country is changed, following things will change as well:
+* Is there a Pricelist specific for this country?
+If so, change to it and update the prices in current selection.
+* Is there a Market specific for this country?
+If so, change to it and update the products in current selection, removing the unavailable ones.
+* Is there a Language specific for this country?
+If so, translate all available content to the proper language.

+You can display the full list of countries to which your store can ship to by calling `GET /countries`.
+Alternatively, in authenticated server mode you can display a list of all countries using `GET /countries/all`, where shippable countries will be returned with `"shipTo": true` parameter.
+Shippable countries:
+* Have at least one active Pricelist,
+* Have at least one active Shipping list.

 ## Elements of the webshop